Why should your business be sustainable, and how can you achieve this model?

 Two of the most common reasons businesses fail to move toward sustainability are the wrong mindset and a reluctance to dedicate resources to change.
 To address these, find your allies – those who believe sustainability is important for the bottom line and for the larger world – and connect with them.
 Together, you can remove or alter harmful, outdated systems and encourage innovation.

-In the past 10 years, customers have become more vocal about brands they like and brands they don't.
-In fact, a third of Americans have used social media to complain about a brand or its customer service.
+A third of Americans have used social media to complain about a brand or its customer service.
 Practicing and following through with your sustainability goals helps consumers feel closer to you, allowing them to place more trust in your brand.
-This is crucial in a time where customers are expecting more warmth and honesty in the companies they shop from.
+This is crucial in a time when customers are expecting more warmth and honesty in the companies they shop from.